Offa bank robbery: Police have received my response to allegations —Saraki - Vanguard News

 By Demola Akinyemi

-The brit-bat between Senate President, Dr Bukola Saraki, and the Police over Offa bank robbery continued, yesterday, as the former said the latter had received his response in written form.
+The brick-bats between Senate President, Dr Bukola Saraki, and the Police over Offa bank robbery continued, yesterday, as the former said the latter had received his response in written form.

 Saraki’s tweet came barely 24 hours after the Police insisted, Wednesday, that he must appear in person to answer questions over his role in the robbery incident, which claimed 33 lives, including nine policemen.